18. Glosar de termeni¶

 An equalizer allows the sound in specified frequency bands to be amplified or reduced, in order to adjust the quality and character of the sound.

 A simple graphic equalizer consists of multiple controls for boosting or cutting bands or frequencies of sound.

 A parametric equalizer controls more parameters of the sound than a graphic equalizer.
 It can control three aspects of each frequency: level (boost or cut), the center or primary frequency, and the bandwidth or range of each frequency.

 Utilizat când se descrie algoritmul de comprimare audio, un algoritm fără pierdere este unul care rezultă în audio fără pierdere a calității când este utilizat.

 A patent-free audio compression similar to MP3 but lossless (i.e. there is no loss in audio quality when used).
 FLAC files generally end with a .flac extension.

 A flanger is an effect that mixes the input signal with a delayed copy of itself which leads to interferences in the signal and creates a comb-filter effect.
 By routing the output of the effect back into the input (feedback), the effect is enhanced.

 It’s pronounced „gooey” and it refers to a user interface based on graphics (icons, pictures and menus) instead of text.
 In Mixxx, it uses a mouse, keyboard, or MIDI / HID controllers as input devices.

-The head/mix button is used to control how much you mix the master output into your headphone output.
+The head/mix button is used to control how much you mix the main output into your headphone output.
 This can be very useful when cueing a track, because you can test out how it sounds when mixed with the main mix in your headphones, before letting the audience hear the track.